tiagorockman/cse210-projects/README.md

     It's critical for 2 mainly reasons
     If something is broken, any code that has access might be to blame.
     If something needs to change, any code that has access might need to change.
+    So it's useful to the isolate functionality and responsibility and also helps in case of errors occours it will provide and support to make investigations easyer.

+Explain the meaning of Encapsulation
+Highlight a benefit of Encapsulation
+Provide an application of Encapsulation
+Use a code example of Encapsulation from the program you wrote Thoroughly explain these concepts (this likely cannot be done in less than 100 words)

 ## Questions
 - Explain the meaning of Version Control